Computational expressivity of (circular) proofs with fixed points: Simple types with fixed points: system

 reduces under $\cutred^*$ to the numeral $\numeral{f(n_1, \dots, n_k)}$, whenever it is defined (otherwise it reduces to no numeral).
 In this case we say that $\der_f$ \emph{represents} $f$ in $\muLJ$. \end{defn}

-\begin{example} [Native rules for natural number computation] `Native' rules for type $\N$ in $\muLJ$ are given in Figure~\ref{fig:native-n-rules-mulj}, all routinely derivable in $\muLJ$.
+\begin{example} [Native rules for natural number computation] `Native' rules for type $\N$ in $\muLJ$ are given in Figure~\ref{fig:native-n-rules-mulj}, all routinely derivable in $\muLJ$, as in Figure~\ref{fig:deriving-nat-rules-in-muLJ}.
 The corresponding `native' cut-reductions, derivable using $\cutred$ cf.~\Cref{fig:cut-reduction-mu-nu-muLJ}, are also routine.
 We shall examine this further in \Cref{sec:term-calculi}. \todonew{give cut reductions?} \gianluca{Say that recursor is iteration: we can get proper recursion using pairing.} Note that, from here we can recover the usual recursor of system $\T$, as shown formally by Clairambault~\cite{Clairambault13interleaving}. \end{example}

 \begin{example} The least and greatest fixed point operators $\mu$ and $\nu$ allow us to encode inductive data (natural numbers, lists, etc) and coinductive data (streams, infinite trees, etc).
 We have already seen the encoding of natural numbers.
 The type of lists and streams (both over natural numbers) can be represented by, respectively, $L\dfn \mu X (\unit + (\N \times X))$ and $S= \nu X (\N \times X)$.
-Figure~\ref{fig:examples-derivations}, left-to-right, shows the encoding of the successor on natural numbers, the encoding of $\varepsilon$ and $n::l$ (i.e., the empty list and the operation appending a natural number to a list).
+Figure~\ref{fig:examples-derivations}, left-to-right, shows the encoding of $\varepsilon$ and $n::l$ (i.e., the empty list and the operation appending a natural number to a list).
 Figure~\ref{fig:list+stream-to-stream-muLJ} shows the encoding of a concatenation of a list and a stream into a stream (by recursion over the list with the invariant $S \to S$).\footnote{Both examples were originally given for $\muMALL$ in \cite{Doumane17thesis}.} \end{example}